7 Great Ways To Teach Kids About Women’s Rights

 It was an inspiring program, not least because it was introduced by a Girl Scout Ambassador, a senior in high school, who told my daughter that speaking up for women’s rights is something that she can do too.

-It also got me to thinking about ways to teach kids about the Women’s Rights Movement on, and beyond, International Women’s Day.
+It also got me thinking about ways to teach kids about the Women’s Rights Movement on, and beyond, International Women’s Day.

-How To Teach Kids About Women’s Rights:
+How To Teach Kids About The Women’s Rights Movement:

 1. Explore Women’s Rights Movement In NY History